openstack-archive/instack-undercloud/doc/source/virt-setup.rst

     storage (/var/lib/libvirt/images).
 The easiest fix is to customize the partition layout at the time of install to provide at least 200 GB of space for that path.

+.. [#]  The libvirt virtual machines have been defined under the system
+    instance (qemu:///system).
+The user account executing these instructions gets added to the libvirtd group which grants passwordless access to the system instance.
+It does however require logging into a new shell (or desktop environment session if wanting to use virt-manager) before this change will be fully applied.
+To avoid having to re-login, you can use ``sudo virsh``.